top of page

 Family is forever.

-Functional images (Linked image)
+Functional images (linked images):

 Missing or empty alt values create significant problems for screen reader users because functional images are essential to the functionality of the content.
 Screen readers will typically announce the image file name, the image URL, or the URL for the link destination, which is unlikely to help users understand the action that will be initiated by the image.